Pride Month Book List

 Julián at the Wedding by Jessica Love

-Chosen by Dianette Plácido, Education Director
+Chosen by Dianette Plácido, Culture, Learning, and Connection Officer

 Find this book at the Pima County Public Library HERE